sospartan/docs/configuration/data-model.md

 - [Validation]() — Set logic to determine whether an input value is valid and can be stored.
 - [Conditions]() — Alter the current Field's configuration based on the values from other Fields in the Item.

 Consider these Field Configuration sections carefully.
-An SQL database stores pure, raw data.
-From there, developers will need to build out custom logic and permissions to determine how this data is displayed and interacted with.
-This is true for Directus database as well.
-The big difference is that the logic Directus uses to display and interact with data is configurable, made to be as general purpose as possible.
-You can display and interact with data however you need, to meet any use case.
+An SQL database columns store pure, raw data.
+From there, developers build out custom logic and permissions to determine how this data is displayed and interacted with.
+In Directus, when you configure a field, you configure the database column as well as the logic the Directus data studio uses to display and interact with data.

 ## Data Types